 PAS

 The PAS sensor measures protons and alpha particles distributed over a spectrum of 96 energies, a 66o azimuthal range of 11 anodes and a 45o altitudinal range of 9 elevations, every second.
 PAS can produce [96,11,9] arrays of data every second.
-However the default setting is to reduce this number to

 PAS can operate in various modes and states that will return different subsets of the original 3d data.
 These modes are: